Bandō Sanjūsankasho: History

 The origins of the Bandō Sanjūsankasho pilgrimage, as with the temples on the route, is uncertain.
 The foundation legends of at least ten temples on the route state that cloistered Emperor Kazan visited and designated them as temples on the circuit; however, it is highly improbable that Emperor Kazan visited the Kantō region in person.
 Emperor Kazan is known for having revived the Saigoku Kannon Pilgrimage after which the Bandō circuit is patterned.
 Any association between Emperor Kazan and any temple in the Bandō circuit only appears from the late Muromachi period, but this tradition was believed at least until the end of Edo period.
 For example, the "Bandō Kannon Sacred Place Record" written by Ryomori Samon states that when the Cloistered Emperor Kazan was praying at dawn at Hase-dera in Yamato Province, an old monk in a fragrant robe appeared and proclaimed that he was spirit of the Eight Provinces where Kannon Bosatsu appears in thirty-three places and told him to establish the circuit.

 Although there are no historical documents that clarify its history, it is known from the Azuma Kagami and other sources that Minamoto no Yoritomo was an extremely ardent believer in Kannon.
 Furthermore, Minamoto no Sanetomo was also known for his piety and his infatuation with all things from the Imperial Court in Kyoto.
 The fact that the first four temples in the circuit indicates a deep connection with the Kamakura shogunate.
-In 1192, when Yoritomo held the 49th memorial service for Cloistered Emperor Goshirakawal in Kamakura, 100 monks from various temples in the Kantō region attended, many of whom coming from temples listed on the Bandō Sanjūsankasho circuit.
+In 1192, when Yoritomo held the 49th memorial service for Cloistered Emperor Go-Shirakawa in Kamakura, 100 monks from various temples in the Kantō region attended, many of whom were coming from temples listed on the Bandō Sanjūsankasho circuit.
 During the Kamakura period, pilgrimages to the Kumano shrines became very popular; however, few local samurai or minor warlords could afford to make the distant journey.
-Another impetus was that Tendai and Shingon temples were activity popularizing the concept of the pilgrimage, partly to offset the populist preachings of the new Pure Land and Nichiren movements.
+Another impetus was that Tendai and Shingon temples were actively popularizing the concept of the pilgrimage, partly to offset the populist preachings of the new Pure Land and Nichiren movements.